 Our Supply Chain

-We are committed to preventing adverse human rights, modern slavery and human trafficking occurring throughout our business and supply chain.
-We do this by
+We are committed to ensure that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+Our anti-slavery policy and code of practice reflects our committed in preventing adverse human rights, modern slavery and human trafficking occurring throughout our business and supply chain.

 Due Diligence processes

-The Group adopts recognised employment relationships and the HR responsibilities are fulfilled by the Directors and the Ethical Trading Manager.
-New employees are introduced to the ETI Base Code, the Grievance Procedure, the 'Employee Engagement and Whistleblowing Policy' and a confidential reporting line.
-The RH Group Ethical Trading & AntiSlavery policy statement and ETI Base Code principles are displayed throughout the workplace.
+As part of our initiative to identify and mitigate risk the Group continues to directly employ our site and office based staff.
+New employees are introduced to the m Base Code, the Grievance Procedure, the 'Employee Engagement and Whistle-blowing Policy' and a confidential reporting line.
+The RH Group Ethical Trading & Anti-Slavery policy statement and m Base Code principles are displayed throughout the workplace.

-The ETI Base Code is referred to in a pre-season email and suppliers are required to sign the ethical and anti-slavery undertaking.
+The m Base Code is referred to suppliers in a pre-season email and suppliers are required to sign the ethical and anti-slavery undertaking.

 As part of our commitment to ethical trading all our suppliers are requested to register with Sedex and complete the self assessment questionnaire for their supplying sites.

-Awareness of modern slavery and human trafficking is also raised through presentations in the UK, incorporating 'Stronger Together' resources.
+Awareness of modern slavery and human trafficking is also raised through presentations in the UK, incorporating 'Stronger Together' 'GLAA" and customer resources.

 Risk Assessment & Measuring Effectiveness

-The company will continue to promote awareness of modern slavery throughout its supply chain and own business.
+The company will continue to promote awareness of modern slavery throughout our supply chain and own business.